22 Votes

 }

 With the function .equalsIgnoreCase() Java is providing a method fitting perfect for this scenario making your code simple and easier to read.
-Especially in long comparisons, this is a good way to use.
+Especially when performing long comparisons, this is a good practice to use.

 ReplyPositiveNegative